The Feast of Unleavened Bread

 Paul talked about removing sin from the life in the context of keeping the Feast of Unleavened Bread, “Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?
 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Messiah, our Passover, was sacrificed for us.
 Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth” (1 Corinthians 5: 6-8).

-The leaven of the Sadducees is disbelief (Matt.
-22:23) and a lack of knowledge of the Scriptures and of the power of God (v.
-29).
-And the leaven of the Herodians is flattery, worldly-mindedness, and insincerity (vs. 16–21), and planning wickedness against God’s servants (Mark 3:6).
+The leaven of the Sadducees is disbelief (Matthew 22:23) and a lack of knowledge of the Scriptures and of the power of God (verse 29).
+And the leaven of the Herodians is flattery, worldly-mindedness, and insincerity (verses 16–21), and planning wickedness against God’s servants (Mark 3:6).

-All who accept salvation through Jesus Christ are to be pure, “even as he is pure” (1 John 3:2, 3; ch.
-2:6).
-The perfect example of Christian living had been set before all believers in Christ, and their lives should be a continual illustration of a victorious life over sin by God’s power (1 Cor.
-1:4–8).
+All who accept salvation through Jesus Christ are to be pure, “even as he is pure” (1 John 3:2, 3; 2:6).
+Christ gave the believers the perfect example of Christian living.
+His life is a continual illustration of a victorious experience over sin by God’s power (1 Corinthians 1:4–8).

 In His service,